ONLYOFFICE/Kubernetes-Docs-Shards/README.md

 #### 5.3.2.2 Expose ONLYOFFICE Docs Shards via HTTP

-*You should skip step[5.3.2.2](#5322-expose-onlyoffice-docs-via-http) if you are going to expose ONLYOFFICE Docs Shards via HTTPS*
+*You should skip step[5.3.2.2](#5322-expose-onlyoffice-docs-via-http) if you are going to expose ONLYOFFICE Docs via HTTPS*

-This type of exposure has more overheads of performance compared with exposure via service, it also creates a loadbalancer to get access to ONLYOFFICE Docs Shards.
+This type of exposure has more overheads of performance compared with exposure via service, it also creates a loadbalancer to get access to ONLYOFFICE Docs.
 Use this type if you use external TLS termination and when you have several WEB applications in the k8s cluster.
 You can use the one set of ingress instances and the one loadbalancer for those.
 It can optimize the entry point performance and reduce your cluster payments, cause providers can charge a fee for each loadbalancer.

-To expose ONLYOFFICE Docs Shards via ingress HTTP, set the `ingress.enabled` parameter to true:
+To expose ONLYOFFICE Docs via ingress HTTP, set the `ingress.enabled` parameter to true:

 ```bash
 $ helm install documentserver onlyoffice/docs-shards --set ingress.enabled=true